Spanjer1/kafka-control-proxy/README.md

 The load can be equally distributed between the KCP instances by using a load balancer in front of the KCP instances, shown in below image.
 ![](images/network.drawio.png)

+All 4 kcp instances can reach all three brokers.
+So even if the load balancer equally distributes the connections, which broker it will be used is part of the partitions of the topic.

 ## Performance
 Inserting KCP into the datastream without additional controls adds less than 1ms latency to the Kafka request-response cycle.